qiime2/amplicon-docs/docs/back-matter/glossary.md

 sample
 :  An individual unit of study in an analysis.

+stand-alone plugin
+:  A plugin that is not included in one of the primary QIIME 2 distributions, but rather is installed independently.
+   These often include cutting edge functionality, and can be discovered through the [QIIME 2 Library](https://library.qiime2.org).

 visualizer
 :  A type of QIIME 2 {term}`action` that takes one or more {term}`artifacts <artifact>` or {term}`parameters <parameter>` as input, and produces exactly one {term}`visualization` as output.